 The Mayans were great astronomers and their knowledge of the stars and planets is represented throughout Chichen Itza.
 During the solar equinoxes each spring and fall, a shadow is cast on the main pyramid (El Castillo) in the shape of a snake or serpent.

 In 1021, a civil war broke out and Chichen Itza lost its throne to the Mayapan.
-During this war and over time many structures of Chichen Itza were destroyed.
-However, there are many buildings that have been repaired to their original glory including The Great Ball Court, The Warrior’s Temple, and El Castillo.
+During this war and over time many of the structures were destroyed.
+However, there are many buildings that have been repaired to their original glory.
+These include The Great Ball Court, The Warrior’s Temple, and El Castillo.

 El Castillo or the Temple of Kukulkan

 The largest and most famous structure of Chichen Itza is El Castillo or the Temple of Kukulkan.
 This pyramid has four sides and is made entirely of stone.
 It stands 30m tall and there is 365 steps to get to the top (one for every day of the year.)
 This temple is where the eerie serpent shadow appears at both the fall and spring equinoxes each year.

 This temple is a large pyramid surrounded by 200 round and square columns.
 These columns are all carved with images of Toltec Warriors and once would’ve held up a roof.
 At the top of the temple staircase is a statue figure called Chac Mool.
 Chac Mools were considered messengers of God which is shown by the bowls resented on their stomachs with offerings.

 The Great Ball Court is a very interesting place to visit in Chichen Itza.
 It resembles ball courts seen today with a large flat area for playing, hoops on either side of the court and a seating area for spectators.
 This game involved a ball and hoops but not much else is known about the actual rules of the game.
 It is said that the losers of the game would be sacrificed.